2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 Canyoneering and Rock Climbing

 Zions slot canyons and expansive rocks make for great conditions for canyoneering and rock climbing.
-If you’re feeling adventurous and want to experience a slot canyon then consider this activity for your trip.
-You can rent equipment from various outfitters in Springdale or opt for a guided tour if you’re a beginner.
+If youâre feeling adventurous and want to experience a slot canyon, then consider this activity for your trip.
+You can rent equipment from various outfitters in Springdale or opt for a guided tour if youâre a beginner.
+If you notice rising water levels or hear the sound of rushing water, seek higher ground immediately due to the risk of flash flooding.

 Go Horseback Riding in East Zion